vechain-energy/examples-openzeppelin-upgrades/README.md

 The standard tools for Hardhat are linked with the ethereum-standard, for example `@openzeppelin/hardhat-upgrades` works like a charm but fails in the VeChain environment.

 The magic in `@openzeppelin/hardhat-upgrades` however is deploying contracts and calling functions.
-THe same can be done manually.
+The same can be done manually.

-The following steps will show how to will deploy Contract and upgrade it with new functionality using all the standard tools and contracts.
+The following steps will show how to deploy a contract and upgrade it with new functionality using all the standard tools and contracts.

 ## Setup project from scratch using Hardhat